Chinthika/order-service-python/README.md

   --set image.tag=$(git rev-parse --short HEAD)
 ```

 The chart exposes readiness/liveness probes and creates an HPA driven by built-in Kubernetes CPU/memory metrics.
-Prometheus/ServiceMonitor are no longer required; telemetry is shipped by New Relic agents.
+Telemetry is shipped by New Relic agents.

 ## CI/CD Pipeline